Walden Pond Owners Given Chance to Clean Up Property

 They are going to set deadlines the park owners must meet during the cleanup process.

 Walden Pond has been a concern for city officials for some time.
-This past summer, the mobile home park's owners ordered residents to leave, but failed to follow legal guidelines for eviction.
+Earlier this summer, the mobile home park's owners ordered residents to leave, but failed to follow legal guidelines for eviction.
 Since then, some residents have vacated the park; others have remained behind.
 The dumpsters that served the park's residents have been removed, leaving trash and debris to pile up.

 City officials have issued citations to the park's owners.